Code-Institute-Submissions/MS_project_3/README.md

 18. Click on View to launch your deployed app.

 **Code Validation**
-The code has been validated by using;
+The code has been validated by using:
 - [W3C Markup Validation Service for HTML](https://webformatter.com/html)
 - [W3C Markup Validation Service for CSS](https://webformatter.com/css)
 - [Pep8 Online for Python](http://pep8online.com/checkresult)